Matthew Cox | Inside True Crime Podcast - Will Trump Go to Jail Is America Too Woke

 I don't think so.

-I think he's too confrontational.
+I think he's, I think he's too confrontational, right?

-And I think he over.
+And I think he's aggressive.

 He is aggressive.